IStip privacy notice

 Who we are

-INDEPENDENT SCHOOLS TEACHER INDUCTION PANEL LIMITED is a private limited company by guarantee incorporated and registered in England and Wales with company number 07755948 whose registered office address is Second Floor, Kestrel House, Falconry Court, Bakers Lane, Epping, England, CM16 5BD (“IStip“).
+INDEPENDENT SCHOOLS TEACHER INDUCTION PANEL LIMITED is a private limited company by guarantee incorporated and registered in England and Wales with company number 07755948 whose registered office address is Old Station Road, Loughton, Essex, IG10 4PL (“IStip“)

-For the purposes of the Data Protection Act 2018, the General Data Protection Regulations and any other applicable data protection and privacy laws and regulations (“Data Protection Legislation“), IStip will be the ‘data controller’ for all Personal Data we determine the means and purpose of processing and has registered with the Information Commissioner’s Office under registration number Z2963865.
+For the purposes of the UK General Data Protection Regulations (Retained Regulation (EU) 2016/679), the Data Protection Act 2018, the EU General Data Protection Regulations (to the extent that processing occurs outside of the EU) and any other applicable data protection and privacy laws and regulations (“Data Protection Legislation“), IStip will be the ‘data controller’ for all Personal Data we determine the means and purpose of processing and has registered with the Information Commissioner’s Office under registration number Z2963865.

 By “Personal Data” we refer to information collected or held by IStip, that identifies and relates to you as an individual.